 - Social sharing so you can like, pin and tweet products in an instant

-Beads Direct have also worked with Worldpay and Paypal to ensure they are offering optimized payment pages, making payment quick and easy too.
-The site will continue to develop in 2013, with plans to integrate independent reviews from Feefo and to introduce a live chat service to help answer customer questions more quickly.
+Beads Direct have also worked with Worldpay and Paypal to ensure they are offering optimised payment pages, making payment quick and easy too.
+The site will continue to develop in 2013, with plans to integrate independent reviews from Feefo and to introduce a live chat service to help answer customer queries more quickly.

 Marketing Manager Claire Humpherson said:”Going mobile was a big project for us.
 We worked hard to complete the changes ready for our January sale rush.
 We wanted to make purchasing from our website on a mobile device easy and stress-free”.